- Pancreatic cancer treatment

 - Surgery for pancreatic cancer

-- Ablative techniques for pancreatic cancer
+- Ablation or embolization treatments for pancreatic cancer

 - Radiation therapy for pancreatic cancer

-- Chemotherapy for pancreatic cancer
+- Chemotherapy and other drugs for pancreatic cancer

 - Pain control in pancreatic cancer

-- Treating pancreatic cancer by stage
+- Treating pancreatic cancer, based on extent of the cancer

 Radiation therapy for pancreatic cancer

-Pancreatic neuroendocrine tumors (PNETs) don’t respond well to radiation, so it is rarely used to treat these tumors.
-Radiation is sometimes used to treat PNETs that have spread to the bone and are causing pain.
-It may also be used to treat these tumors in the form of radioembolization, which was discussed in the section, “Ablative techniques for pancreatic cancer.”
+Pancreatic neuroendocrine tumors (NETs) don’t respond well to radiation, so it’s not often used to treat these tumors.
+Radiation is sometimes used to treat pancreatic NETs that have spread to the bone and are causing pain.
+It may also be used in the form of radioembolization to treat NETs that have spread to the liver, which was discussed in Ablation or embolization treatments for pancreatic cancer.

 - Nausea and vomiting

-- Poor appetite
+- Loss of appetite

 - Weight loss

-Last Medical Review: 01/28/2013
+Last Medical Review: 03/14/2016

-Last Revised: 01/28/2013
+Last Revised: 04/05/2016